Tag Archives: infrastructure

 Here’s how it works:

 • The green and orange roads are main routes which need good quality separated (aka segregated) cycle tracks.
 These roads are too busy to mix bikes with motor vehicles, especially the green ones.
+(Note: Since writing this, Google have changed the way they colour the roads, making the green roads yellow, the orange ones white, and the white ones off-white, so it’s not as easy to spot main routes any more.
+Bah!)

 • Most of the yellow roads require separated cycle tracks, but some of them can be made one-way or be blocked from being used as a through-route by motor traffic, in order to reduce the usefulness of them and therefore reduce the amount of motor vehicles on them.